lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/LATISS/ATspectrograph-failed.rst

 Procedure Steps
 ===============

-**The procedure will require to open the AuxTel EUI, to use telnet commands and to use the script queue.**
+**The procedure will require the user to open the AuxTel EUI, to use telnet commands to directly command the ATSpectrograph cRIO, and to use the script queue.**

 A healthy status in ATSpectrograph will look as the following screenshot, in which the linear stage, grating and filter wheels are homed/initialized, and the linear stage position is 67mm.